junjunruan/P2-resume/README.md

   - Then, use the JavaScript method string.replace(old, new) to swap out all the placeholder text (e.g. %data%) for data from resume JSONs.

+3. All of your code for adding elements to the resume should be within functions.
+And all of functions should be encapsulated within the same objects containing your resume data.
+For instance, functions for appending work experience elements to the page should be found within the same object containing data about work experience.

-3. Include an interactive map to show where I lived and worked, and make additional information show up when you click on the pins in the map by using Google Maps API.
+4. Include an interactive map to show where I lived and worked, and make additional information show up when you click on the pins in the map by using Google Maps API.

-4. use `console.log()` to display information about click locations using jQuery onclick handler.
+5. use `console.log()` to display information about click locations using jQuery onclick handler.